 "Without doubt the greatest achievement is when I return to places that were cleared years ago and think about the lives that have been saved."

-Deminer, LebanonFatima started working with MAG two and a half years ago.
-She previously studied graphic design.
+Deminer, LebanonFatima is a single mother to triplets AND twins who started working with MAG two and a half years ago removing landmines in Lebanon.

 “When I found my first mine, I was a little bit scared, but after that I just felt proud.
 None of us have the full approval of our family doing this work.
 And none of us would want our children to do this work.”